danielbodnar/awesome-stars/BY-LANG.md

 - [kudelskisecurity/oramfs](https://github.com/kudelskisecurity/oramfs) - Resizable ORAM, remote storage agnostic, written in Rust
 - [sassman/srp6-rs](https://github.com/sassman/srp6-rs) - A safe implementation of the secure remote password authentication and key-exchange protocol (SRP and SRP6a)
 - [kata-containers/kata-containers](https://github.com/kata-containers/kata-containers) - Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload
 - [infinyon/fluvio](https://github.com/infinyon/fluvio) - Lean and mean distributed stream processing system written in rust and web assembly.
+Alternative to Kafka + Flink in one.
 - [fluencelabs/nox](https://github.com/fluencelabs/nox) - Rust implementation of the Fluence network peer
 - [artichoke/artichoke](https://github.com/artichoke/artichoke) - 💎 Artichoke is a Ruby made with Rust
 - [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.